Skip to main content Skip to main content

 Magrym performs both.
 They are often paired on the same project and reported separately.

 IBC Chapter 17 lists the triggers.
 The Risk Category (per IBC Table 1604.5), the occupancy and building height, and the structural system all factor in.
-In practice, almost every commercial, institutional, industrial, and multi-family project in West Texas requires a Special Inspection program.
+In practice, almost every commercial, institutional, industrial, and multi-family project in West Texas requires a building inspection services program.
 The Engineer of Record designates the categories on the Statement of Special Inspections submitted with the permit.
 If you are not sure, send us the EOR sealed structural drawings and we will mark up the categories that apply.

 No. IBC §1704.2.1 requires the Special Inspection agency to be independent of the contractor performing the work.
-Contractor QC is a separate function.
-It does not satisfy the third-party Special Inspection requirement.
-Beyond the code requirement, most GC quality control programs do not hold the AWS CWI, ICC Special Inspector, ACI Field Tech, and PE stack the AHJ wants to see on the agency’s qualifications statement.
+Contractor QC is a separate function and does not satisfy the third-party inspection code requirement.
+Beyond the code requirement, most contractor quality control programs do not hold the AWS CWI, ICC Special Inspector, ACI Field Tech, and PE stack the AHJ wants to see on the agency qualifications statement.

-Magrym’s Special Inspection staff holds the ICC certifications relevant to West Texas commercial and industrial work: S1 Structural Steel and Bolting, S2 Structural Welding, S3 Reinforced Concrete, F1 Spray-Applied Fireproofing, and Soils Special Inspector.
+Magrym’s certified building inspectors hold the ICC certifications relevant to West Texas commercial and industrial work: S1 Structural Steel and Bolting, S2 Structural Welding, S3 Reinforced Concrete, F1 Spray-Applied Fireproofing, and Soils Special Inspector.
 We add AWS Certified Welding Inspector for visual weld acceptance under AWS D1.1, ACI Concrete Field Testing Technician Grade I for fresh concrete acceptance, and a licensed Texas Professional Engineer to seal the Final SI Report.
 Verifiable cert numbers are provided on the agency qualifications statement.
+Our building inspection services are available across Texas, New Mexico, and Oklahoma from our Midland, TX office.

 Need a Special Inspection Agency for Your Project?